What are accountability and ownership?

 Every worker wants to be successful in their job, but can only do so if they understand what is expected of them by their organisation.
 Employees and their supervisors should have regular meetings about their performance contributions, objectives for the following year, and professional growth possibilities.

 When employees have clear expectations, they can better establish a sense of ownership and accountability.
 When staff know their responsibilities, they also understand the consequences of not fulfilling them, professionally and personally.
-They can also avoids the blame game that occurs when employee responsibilities are muddied between parties.
+They can also avoid the blame game that occurs when employee responsibilities are muddied between parties.

 Positive reinforcement in the office is a free way of developing a good workplace culture.
 It boosts employees’ self-esteem while adding value and ownership to their job performance.
 These characteristics have the potential to increase productivity.
-Complimenting or praising employee in this manner might also help to reduce any self-doubt about work performance.
+Complimenting or praising employees in this manner might also help to reduce any self-doubt about work performance.

 When delivering behaviour-specific praise, ensure it is genuine, timely, and personalised.
 Otherwise, the praise may come across as ingenuine or obligatory.
 Furthermore, avoid scheduling in praise, but let it be spontaneous and in reaction to positive behaviours.
 This way, your employees will feel it is genuine and not contrived.